-Full-time equivalent (FTE) pre-kindergarten through grade 5 elementary school enrollment as reported in September 2021 was 10,405 students (not including Marshall Street/JDC).
-In 2022, that enrollment was recorded as 10,493 (not including Marshall Street/JDC).
-Figure 4.4 shows that in 2019, the total elementary school SRC was 11,535 and the associated LRC was 10,384.
+Full-time equivalent (FTE) pre-kindergarten through grade 5 elementary school enrollment as reported in September 2022 was 10,493 students (not including Marshall Street/JDC).
+In 2023, that enrollment was recorded as 10,726 (not including Marshall Street/JDC).
+Figure 4.5 shows that in 2019, the total elementary school SRC was 11,535 and the associated LRC was 10,384.
 Upon completion of the larger Sharpsburg Elementary in 2020, the overall elementary school SRC and LRC were increased to 11,757 and 10,581, respectively.
-In 2021, the Funkstown Elementary facility began housing the administrative staff that support the online Anytime Learning program for WCPS that is called Academy of Blended Learning Education (ABLE).
-This facility is currently planned to house the ABLE program again for 2023.
-It is noted that there is no SRC associated with, or students that physically attend the Funkstown facility.
+Between 2021 and 2023, the Funkstown Elementary facility housed the administrative staff that supported the online Anytime Learning program for WCPS that is called Academy of Blended Learning Education (ABLE).
+Starting in 2024, this facility is planned to house Landon's Project, an initiative to provide immediate service to students who need collaborative medical and educational intervention in a school setting.
+It is noted that there is no SRC associated with the Funkstown Elementary facility.
 Based on this, WCPS has temporarily updated the Elementary SRC and LRC respectively to no longer include this capacity.
 The elementary school SRC and LRC are currently shown as 11,557 and 10,422 respectively, and are anticipated to remain static through 2026.
-With the potential closing of two (2) smaller/aging facilities (Hickory and Fountain Rock), and the possible opening of a larger replacement elementary school (Downsville Pike) in 2027 (pending WCBOE action), Figure 4.4 shows an increase in SRC and LRC to 11,666 and 10,502 respectively.
+With the anticipated closing of two (2) smaller/aging facilities (Hickory and Fountain Rock), and the opening of a larger replacement elementary school (Downsville Pike) in 2027, Figure 4.5 shows an increase in SRC and LRC to 11,726 and 10,556 respectively.
 With the passage of the Built to Learn Act by the General Assembly, state school construction funding will be made available to allow this project to come to fruition if local matching funds are forthcoming.
-Depending on funding, and the final approved plan, the overall SRC and LRC for elementary facilities could be revised from what is shown in Figure 4.4.
+In 2029, the tentatively planned closing of Fountaindale and Potomac Heights elementary schools, with the opening of a replacement elementary school shows an increase in SRC and LRC to 11,744 and 10,581 respectively.
+Depending on funding, and the final approved plan, the overall SRC and LRC for elementary facilities could be revised from what is shown in Figure 4.5.